wahlelis/Semesterproject_FS23_CMA/Readme.md

 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->

+**Trajectory segmentation** to separate the downhill parts of the mountainbike trails.
+We will do this probably by excluding movement data below a certain speed threshold.

+**Speed** ,We will measure the average speed of a downhill segment. (or the speed before and after a curve on the trail, depending on the segmentation).

+**Sinuosity** and/or **turning angle** and how they influence the mountainbikers on different trajectories.
+(Laube & Purves, 2011)

+Movement patterns for mountainbike detection?

+Laube, P. & Purves, R. S. (2011).
+How fast is a cow?
+Cross-Scale Analysis of Movement Data.
+Transactions in GIS, 15(3): 401--418

 ## R concepts

 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->